Student Trust and Privacy Center

 Are Gaggle’s keywords and content categories for alerts appropriate and useful for the purpose of self-harm monitoring?

-If our technology identifies something concerning—such as the use of a keyword, flagged phrase, or troubling image—that content is then reviewed by a minimum of two Gaggle Safety Team members in order to verify the content, assess the context, and determine the level of concern.
+If our technology identifies something concerning—such as the use of a keyword, flagged phrase, or troubling image—that content is then reviewed by a Gaggle Safety Team member in order to verify the content, assess the context, and determine the level of concern.
 If our Gaggle Safety Team determines the flagged content is life-threatening, a member of the team immediately alerts the designated school emergency contact by phone.

 Equitable prevention practices are paramount to providing students with a fair education and the support they need.
 Our algorithm reviews content anonymously, so we have no context or background on students when we identify potential issues.
 During onboarding and training for our Gaggle Safety Team, we include topics related to bias and opinion, as well as the importance of separating these from decision-making related to items they review.